Tannerite00/RecipeApp/README.md

 There is also a button do delete your account, which results in PERMENANT ERASURE OF ALL YOUR DATA (except recipes you have added to the recipe bank).

+Updates should trigger a notification within the app to update, however old builds will still run.

 ## Offline support

 The app caches recipes and ratings in your browser the first time they load.
 If you reopen the app without internet,